Daniel-KM/Omeka-S-module-IiifServer/README.md

 ### PHP

 PHP should be installed with the extension `exif` in order to get the size of images.
 This is the case for all major distributions and providers.
-At least one of the php extensions [GD] or [Imagick] are recommended.
-They are installed by default in most servers.
-If not, the image server will use the command line [ImageMagick] tool `convert` automatically.

 ### Web server and identifiers containing `/`